kitttn/temptest/General-Information.md

 <br>
 ####Default Paths

-The [Software Setup(Software-Setup) has instructions for installing the nuttx and related repositories into your $HOME directory, i.e.
+Throughout the wiki, it is assumed the nuttx and related repositories are under your $HOME directory, i.e.
 ```
 $HOME